tonethar/IGME-330-Master/notes/intro-typescript.md

 - Double-click on **greeter.html** to test the app (you don't need a web server) -it should work normally
 - Go ahead and make some changes in your **main.ts** or **utils.ts** file, and note that webpack is re-compiling the code for you
   - now test your changes in the web browser to sure that they "took"
+- Also note that "source mapping" is turned on - you can see that in the Chrome debugger
 - Type ctrl-c to quite node when you are done